Pineapple Carrot Bread

 - In a large bowl, combine the flour, sugar, baking soda, cinnamon and salt.
 In another bowl, beat eggs; add carrots, oil, pineapple and vanilla.
 Stir into the dry ingredients just until moistened.
 Fold in nuts.

-- Spoon into two greased and floured 8-in. x 4-in. loaf pans.
-Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into two greased and floured 8x4-in. loaf pans.
+Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing to wire racks to cool completely.

 My husband gave me a wierd look when I told him what I was making but he ended up loving it!
 I substitute pureed white beans (with a little water to make the same consistancy as oil) for oil in all of my quick breads, you can't taste the difference but the texture is lighter and less greasy.
 I know it sounds wierd but once you try it you'll never go back to oil.